 Summary: The Maddock Public School collects, or allows businesses to collect, use and disclose personal information on students, including names, addresses and telephone listings.
 This release is to provide student-based products and services, such as computer equipment, school pictures, school jewelry, and graduation materials, etc.

-Standardized tests that students will participate in include STAR testing (to determine progress throughout the year), and ND State Assessment.
+Standardized tests that students will participate in include STAR testing (to determine progress throughout the year), ND A+ interim assessments, and ND State Assessment.

 Accidents